toninooleary/Artificial-Intelligence-And-Adaptive-Behaviour-Notes/(L5)evolution.md

 ## The GA:

-An evolutionary algorithm simulates a population of individuals that
+An evolutionary algorithm that simulates a population of individuals that:

 - Reproduce by hereditability